-First, the Assessing Officer must understand that an IFT certificate or an Act 328 exemption which was in effect on or after December 31, 2012 is extended until all the personal property is exempt, but only if the personal property is EMPP.
-In the case of a non-extended IFT (the original term of the IFT certificate covers the period until all of the property is EMPP), the assessor must continue to maintain the IFT parcel separately even after the IFT certificate expires, until all of the EMPP is exempt.
+First, the Assessing Officer must understand that an IFT certificate or an Act 328 exemption which was in effect on or after December 31, 2012 is extended for any EMPP that is not exempt.
+In the case of a non-extended IFT, the assessor must continue to maintain the IFT parcel separately even after the EMPP is exempt, until the IFT certificate expires.

 Not all EMPP will be immediately exempt.
-In the first year, 2016, only property first placed in service in before 2006 or after 2012 is exempt.
+In the first year, 2016, only property first placed in service before 2006 or after 2012 is exempt.
 The balance of the personal property at the site is still subject to ad valorem assessment or the IFT specific tax.
 In the case of property which benefits from exemption programs, some "in service" years may be exempt while other years are not exempt.

-The assessor must understand that in the case of EMPP subject to an extended IFT certificate, the taxpayer may be responsible for paying both IFT specific tax and ESA specific tax.
+The assessor must understand that in the case of EMPP subject to an extended IFT certificate, the taxpayer is responsible for paying both IFT specific tax and ESA specific tax.
 Assessors should review ESA Topics: IFT (P.A.
 198) Property Reporting and Treatment document and Bulletin 8 of 2015 for further information.